userver-framework/userver/scripts/docs/en/userver/tutorial/http_caching.md

 To configure the new cache component provide its own options, options from components::CachingComponentBase:

-@snippet samples/http_caching/http_caching.cpp  HTTP caching sample - static config cache
+@snippet samples/http_caching/static_config.yaml  HTTP caching sample - static config cache

 Options for dependent components components::HttpClient, components::TestsuiteSupport and support handler server::handlers::TestsControl should be provided:

-@snippet samples/http_caching/http_caching.cpp  HTTP caching sample - static config deps
+@snippet samples/http_caching/static_config.yaml  HTTP caching sample - static config deps

 ### Dynamic configuration

 Dynamic configuration is close to the basic configuration from
-@ref md_en_userver_tutorial_hello_service but should have additional options for HTTP client:
+@ref md_en_userver_tutorial_hello_service but should have additional options for HTTP client: @ref samples/http_caching/dynamic_confg.json

-@snippet samples/http_caching/http_caching.cpp  HTTP caching sample - dynamic config

 All the values are described in at @ref md_en_schemas_dynamic_configs.